Noroff-FEU-Assignments/cross-course-project-Havard52/README.md

-# MealPreppers
+# RainyDays

 ![image](images/RainyDays_Logo.png)

-MealPreppers - Fitness food for people on the go
+RainyDays - Pushing the comfort zone
 ## Description

-My first project exam.
-The website is built with html, css and javascript.
-The list of recipes is taken from wordpress's rest api.
+My Cross course project.
+A website for the fictional brand "RainyDays", which specializes in the sale of rain jackets.
+The website is built across the courses I attended in the first semester.The website is built with html, css and javascript.
+The list of jackets is taken from wordpress's rest api.

 ## Built With